elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/np_course_design.md

 ## Template Copy and Course Sandboxes

 Prior to the term instructors are typically given access to or request access to a shared course sandbox from which everyone can contribute to organizing and posting new material for the upcoming term to create a "course template" of sorts.
-Because these are shared sandboxes what happens is that a baseline is created so each section can begin with an equivalent setup to better support the online students giving them a consistent experience across sections and courses.
+Because these are shared sandboxes what happens is that a baseline is created so each section can begin with an equivalent setup to better support the online students by giving them a consistent experience across sections and courses.

 When setup of the sandbox course is completed a request is made to the Academic Technology Team to copy the sandbox course into each of the current "live" course sections.